ietf-wg-jose/draft-ietf-jose-hpke-encrypt/draft-ietf-jose-hpke-encrypt.md

 # Security Considerations

-This specification uses HPKE and the security considerations of
+This specification uses HPKE, and the security considerations of
 {{I-D.ietf-hpke-hpke}} are therefore applicable.

-HPKE assumes the sender is in possession of the public key of the recipient and HPKE JOSE makes the same assumptions.
+HPKE assumes the sender is in possession of the public key of the recipient and HPKE JOSE makes the same assumption.
 Hence, some form of public key distribution mechanism is assumed to exist but outside the scope of this document.

 HPKE in Base mode does not provide proof of sender origin